 Listen : « Did You See »

 New-Orleans-based rapper Pell’s resume is impressive, both for the success and the quality of his productions.
-With his debut EP Floating While Dreaming in 2014, he went past the 30 million streams.
+With his debut EP Floating While Dreaming in 2014 was streamed more than 30 million times.
 He has performed in the U.S. biggest festivals (Lollapalooza, SXSW, Buku, etc.), has toured with new pop sensation Kehlani and signed great collaborations with rapper Rejjie Snow and singer PJ Morton.
-At the end of 2017, he’s released the radiant EP Girasoul on legendary label Payday Records (beside Groupe Home, Guru, Jay-Z, Jeru The Damaja, etc.).
+At the end of 2017, he released the radiant EP Girasoul on legendary label Payday Records (beside Groupe Home, Guru, Jay-Z, Jeru The Damaja, etc.).

 Listen: « chirpin »

 Issam, 24, is a true oddity in the Moroccan rap landscape.
-Originating from Casablanca’s Derb Sultan neighborhood, he distinguished himself through finely estheticized videos – “Brava”, “Ciudad”, “Faya” – where flow is equally important as style for this elegant hottie.
+Originating from Casablanca’s Derb Sultan neighborhood, he distinguished himself through finely aestheticized videos – “Brava”, “Ciudad”, “Faya” – where flow is equally important as style for this elegant dandy.

 Listen: « Mama Señora »